-House Speaker John Boehner of Ohio described the result as an opportunity for Republicans and Democrats to work together but also an affirmation of the anti-tax tea party, the upstart movement that helped the Republicans capture the House in 2010.
+House Speaker John Boehner of Ohio viewed the result as an opportunity for Republicans and Democrats to work together but also an affirmation of the anti-tax tea party, the upstart movement that helped the Republicans capture the House in 2010.

-"If there is a mandate, it is a mandate for both parties to find common ground and take steps together to help our economy grow and create jobs, which is critical to solving our debt," Boehner said after Obama's re-election.
+“If there is a mandate, it is a mandate for both parties to find common ground and take steps together to help our economy grow and create jobs, which is critical to solving our debt,” Boehner said after President Obama’s re-election.
 “With this vote, the American people have also made clear that there is no mandate for raising tax rates.”

 The Republican leader underscored the main theme of the anti-tax tea party, the upstart movement that helped the Republicans capture the House in 2010.
 He also laid down a marker for negotiations about the so-called fiscal cliff.